 About Paul Rodney Turner

-Australian born, Paul Rodney Turner, the “food yogi” was a celibate monk for 14 years and is currently the director of Food for Life Global, the world’s largest vegan food relief organization with projects in over 60 countries serving up to 2 million meals daily.
+Australian born, Paul Rodney Turner, the “food yogi” was a celibate monk for 14 years and is currently the director of Food Yoga International, formerly known as Food for Life Global, the world’s largest vegan food relief organization with projects in over 60 countries serving up to 2 million meals daily.
 He is an author of 5 books including,

 - FOOD YOGA